cmsc330spring24/cmsc330spring24/projects/project7.md

 In order to compile the project, simply run `cargo build`.
 To test, run `cargo test` in the root directory of the project.
 The tests won't run if any part of the project does not compile.

+## Ground Rules

+This is an individual assignment.
+You may use functions found in Rust's standard library.
+You may write any helper functions that you wish.
+You may also use the [`regex` crate](https://docs.rs/regex/latest/regex/).
+You may not use `unsafe`.

 ## Vending Machine